HappyEnt/vehicle-coordination/components/camera_server/README.rst

 The Camera-Server Module
 ========================
 The camera server is an alternative to the ranging and localization.
 It can track the vehicles using aruco-markers (generator for the markers: https://chev.me/arucogen/), which represent a number and can be detected with a camera and OpenCV.
 We generally use this module for our evaluation and currently also for communication between the vehicles.
+Furthermore, currently the coordination only works with the camera.
 For this to work, this module provides a webserver.
-In our work, we used a special camera from IDS, which can be adapted with code.
+In our work, we used a special camera from IDS, which can be adapted and used with code.

 Installation
 ------------
 Use camera from IDS
 ^^^^^^^^^^^^^^^^^^^
-Select you os and download IDS Software Suite from: https://de.ids-imaging.com/download-details/AB01206.html?os=linux_arm&version=v8&bus=32&floatcalc=hard (We used IDS Software Suite Version 4.95 as debian packages)
+Select your os and download IDS Software Suite from: https://de.ids-imaging.com/download-details/AB01206.html?os=linux_arm&version=v8&bus=32&floatcalc=hard (We used IDS Software Suite Version 4.95 as debian packages)

 Install IDS Software Suite.
 Installation guide from IDS:
 https://de.ids-imaging.com/files/downloads/ids-software-suite/readme/readme-ids-software-suite-linux-4.95.0_EN.html#installation

+You can also use another USB camera (controlled without code).
+To do this, use the file ``TrackerCamera.py`` instead of ``TrackerPyUEyeLinux.py``.

 Install python libraries
 ^^^^^^^^^^^^^^^^^^^^^^^^